-- 1. Open the hood.
-See Hood ⇔ 266. - 2.
-For the driver side bulb, remove the windshield washer bottle filler neck by unclipping it from the tie bar and firmly pulling it straight up and out of the bottle.
+- For the driver side bulb, remove the windshield washer bottle filler neck by firmly pulling it straight up and out of the bottle. - 2.
+Remove the bulb socket from the headlamp assembly by turning it counterclockwise. - 3.
+Remove the bulb from the socket.